-According to a church document, Father F admitted to church authorities in 1992 that, during the previous ten years, he had committed sexual offences against altar boys.
+According to this document (written by senior priest Father Wayne Peters, acting for the church authorities), Father John Farrell admitted to the church authorities in 1992 that, during the previous ten years, he had committed sexual offences against altar boys.
 These boys were 10 and 11 years old at the time of the offences.
-The church document quoted Father F as admitting that he began doing these things to the boys in his very first parish in the early 1980s.
+The church document quoted Father Farrell as admitting that he began doing these things to the boys in his very first parish in the early 1980s.

-According to this 1992 document, the church authorities feared that "one or some of the boys involved may bring criminal charges against [Father F] with subsequent grave harm to the priesthood and the Church."
+According to this 1992 document, the church authorities feared that "one or some of the boys involved may bring criminal charges against [John Farrell] with subsequent grave harm to the priesthood and the Church."

 That is, according to this document, the church's priority was to protect the church's public image, rather than to protect the children.
 Indeed, the document made no mention of the welfare of the children.
-Thus, the church authorities did not help Father F's former altar boys to consult the state's child-protection police about Father F's actions.
-So the church's public image was protected — until 2012, when the media revealed the church's "Father F" cover-up.
+Thus, the church authorities did not help Father Farrell's former altar boys to consult the state's child-protection police about Farrell's actions Thus, the church's public image was protected — until the church's cover-up of "Father F" was revealed in an ABC "Four Corners" program in July 2012.
+This program prompted the NSW Police to start investigating Farrell, resulting in his jailing in 2016.

-Father F spent his priestly career in New South Wales.
+Father John Joseph Farrell spent his priestly career in New South Wales.
 The Catholic Church in New South Wales is divided into eleven dioceses, with each diocese being responsible for recruiting its priests and assigning them to various parishes or other postings.
-Father F belonged to the Armidale diocese (comprising two dozen parishes) in north-western New South Wales, extending along the New England Highway to the Queensland border.
+Farrell belonged to the Armidale diocese (comprising two dozen parishes) in north-western New South Wales, extending along the New England Highway to the Queensland border.

-Father F's first parish (from November 1981 to about April 1984) was the town of Moree, where he assisted the Parish Priest, Monsignor Frank Ryan.
-Father F's first full year in Moree was 1982 — and this is when the church's 30-year silence began.
+Father Farrell's first full year in Moree was 1982 — and this is when the church's 30-year silence began.
 (Moree is 600 kilometres north-west of Sydney.)

-Ten years later, in 1993, the newly-established Broken Rites victim support group announced its Australia-wide telephone hotline.
-One of the first incoming calls was from a former altar boy of Father F at Moree, reporting certain things that allegedly happened to him and other altar boys (aged about ten and eleven) in this parish in 1982-1983.
+Ten years later, in 1993, the newly-established Broken Rites victim support group began its Australia-wide research on church sexual-abuse.
+Broken Rites received a phone call from a former altar boy of Father Farrell at Moree, reporting certain things that allegedly happened to him and other altar boys (aged about ten and eleven) in this parish in 1982-1983.

-Thirty years later, in 2012, some of these families spoke to the producers of the Australian television public-affairs program Four Corners.
-In an interview aired on 2 July 2012, one of the Moree parents (whom Broken Rites will call "Padraic" — not his real name) told Four Corners that his son ("Maximilian" — not his real name) was indecently assaulted on the genitals by Father in 1983.
-Immediately after the abuse occurred, Maximilian (an altar boy) told his father about it.
-Padraic said in the Four Corners interview:
+Thirty years later, in 2012, Broken Rites arranged for some of these families to speak to the producers of the Australian television public-affairs program Four Corners.
+In an interview aired on 2 July 2012, one of the Moree parents (Patrick) told Four Corners that his son (Michael) was indecently assaulted on the genitals by Father Farrell in 1983.
+Immediately after the abuse occurred, Michael (an altar boy) told his father about it.
+Patrick said in the Four Corners interview:

-That is, Monsignor Ryan knew of other victims (for example, according to Padraic, one of these was an abused boy who was a friend of Maximilian).
+That is, Monsignor Ryan knew of other victims (for example, according to Michael's dad Patrick, one of these was an abused boy who was a friend of Michael).

 As well as being in charge of the Moree parish, Monsignor Ryan was the Vicar-General (that is, the bishop's deputy) for the whole of the Armidale diocese.
 The bishop, Most Reverend Henry ("Harry") Kennedy, was located in the town of Armidale.